 The creation of databases that contain sensitive personal data must be justified and follow legitimate and concrete purposes that correspond to the activities and explicit objectives of the data controller.
 These kinds of databases are not subject to authorisation before starting operations.

 The GHL provides a general definition for pharmaceuticals.
 In this respect, any product that falls into such definition should be considered as a pharmaceutical.
 According to the GHL, a medicine is any substance or mixture of substances of natural or synthetic origin which have any therapeutic, preventative or rehabilitative properties, which is presented under any pharmaceutical form and is identified as such for its pharmacological activity and physical, chemical and biological characteristics.

-On the other hand, the definition contained in different legal instruments for medical device is as follows: "The substance, material, apparatus, or instrument (including software), used on its own or in combination, for the diagnosis, monitoring or prevention of diseases; or as auxiliaries for the treatment of diseases and disabilities; as well as for the replacing, correction, restoring or modification of the anatomy or physiological processes of humans."
+However, the definition contained in different legal instruments for medical device is as follows: "the substance, material, apparatus, or instrument (including software), used on its own or in combination, for the diagnosis, monitoring or prevention of diseases; or as auxiliaries for the treatment of diseases and disabilities; as well as for the replacing, correction, restoring or modification of the anatomy or physiological processes of humans".
 Initially, any product that falls into that definition should be considered as a medical device.